 Tantan is currently the largest dating app in China, with over a hundred million registered users.
 As a founding team member, I had the great opportunity to work on the iOS app from scratch, thereby witnessing the scaling from zero users all the way to millions of people using the app on a daily basis.
 Most of my work consisted around the UI: building various views and animations, and making sure that everything runs smoothly on device.
 I was also in charge of a cooperation together with Qualcomm, where the iOS and Android clients integrated Qualcomm’s upcoming LTE-Direct technology to enable direct device-to-device communication.
 On the 23rd of Februray 2018, it was announced that Momo, the Chinese location-based social networking app, aquired Tantan for around $735 million.

 Charades is a timeless classic game for parties and gatherings.
 The app was developed and released in the end of 2021, and has since had some incremental updates containing new features and localizations to various languages.
+In early June, the app was ported and released to Android as well.
 The app's concept is centered around simplicity and style, with a user interface that is easy to navigate and gameplay mechanics that feel intuitive.
-Most of the user interface consist of standard iOS components with custom design, as well as various animation, sound, and haptic feedback effects.
-The app has over 30 unique categories with around 3000 different words or phrases to play through.
+Most of the user interface consist of standard components with custom design, as well as various animations, sounds, and haptic feedback effects.
+The app has over 30 unique categories, with around 3000 different words or phrases to play through.
 Users also have the ability to create their own content.

 Sthlm Travel is the fastest and most convenient way to get realtime and trip information about the public transport in Stockholm (SL).
 I started this project together with a friend in late 2014, and it was my first introduction to Swift and watchOS.
 The app was first released in March 2015, which at the time was one of the first Apple Watch apps released on the Swedish App Store.
 Throughout the years, the app has been featured under many categories and collections on the Nordic App Stores.